How to Fix Core Web Vitals on WordPress Sites

 There are a variety of tools you may use to measure Core Web Vitals, but there is one thing we must discuss first: the different approaches to measuring Core Web Vitals.
 One involves using field data, and the other one uses lab data.

 Field data is how your website performs with actual users.
 It’s also relative to your target audience — if most visitors come from a slow connection area and use dated computers, your website will appear slower, and vice versa.
-Remember that your score is not entirely dependent on your website’s optimization level.

 Out of the Google tools listed above, Search Console is the most accessible and convenient way to check your Core Web Vitals.

-In search console, if you go to Experience > Core Web Vitals, you will find two reports, one for a desktop version and the other for a mobile version of your website.
-Click on either one to see a summary of your performance for the entire website on a certain type of device.
+In the search console, if you go to Experience > Core Web Vitals, you will find two reports, one for a desktop version and the other for a mobile version of your website.
+Click on either one to see a summary of your performance for the entire website on a specific type of device.
 Here’s an example of a report:

 Under the graph, a table details the most common issues plaguing your website: